- Please refer to the UWM COVID-19 website for current UWM information.

 As restrictions on in-person human subjects research are gradually lifted, the following guidance will apply to all in-person activities that are permitted to resume.

-- You must have an approved Return to Research safety plan before beginning in-person procedures.
+- You must have an approved Research Operations Safety Plan before beginning or resuming in-person procedures.
 See the Office of Research website for more details.

 - You must have IRB approval for any changes to the study procedures (see below for more details).